erirosv/projects/weather_nodes/README.md

 This is a POC for a creating a simple server and a X amount of clients to connect.
 The server is hosting a webserver that displays the data from the sensors ower the local area network.
 The client reads sensor data and transmits it ower the LAN to the server.

-## Comming up
+## Content
-Adding the collected data from the server and push it to a database for long time storage and future work.
+Server:
+- server
+- web server
+- database

+Client:
+- client
+- sensor

 ## Modify
 This part of the server and client most likely needs to be chnaged to make the project work.